 However, if you think your dog is eating grass out of boredom, if the behavior appears to be obsessive, or if you think there is some underlying cause such as illness, nutritional deficiency, or intestinal parasites, then you should take your dog to the vet for a checkup, just to be safe.

 You can decide on a course of action from there.
 Sometimes making sure your dog has lots of toys to play with and plenty of opportunity for exercise can eliminate a problem that is born of boredom.
-In other cases, tweaking your dog’s diet can eliminate grass eating brought on by nutritional deficiency.
+In other cases, tweaking your dog’s diet can eliminate grass eating, since a well-balanced diet can also solve your dog’s possible nutritional deficiency.
 You know your dog best, so trust your instincts.

 Tips to Stop Your Dog from Eating Grass